JEM – Junior Emergency Medicine – 22nd & 23rd September 2017

 The REACH partnership was recently able to support a collaborative event between two of our local universities.
-Coordinated by Navin Leanage, the Junior Emergency Medicine (JEM) event gave post-16 students the opportunity to learn acute clinical skills from current undergraduate students at the University of Leicester and De Montfort University.
-The event which spanned across two days was hosted at each of the institutions and made use of the equipment and facilities that the universities use to teach their HE students.
+Coordinated by Dr Navin Leanage, the Junior Emergency Medicine (JEM) event gave post-16 students the opportunity to learn acute clinical skills from current undergraduate students at the University of Leicester and De Montfort University.
+The event which spanned across two days on Friday 22nd and Saturday 23rd September 2017 was hosted at each of the institutions and made use of the equipment and facilities that the universities use to teach their HE students.

 The aim of JEM is to give prospective healthcare students an engaging and educational simulation experience of acute clinical practice and an insight into their chosen career.

-A total of 54 students attended from eight local colleges and schools including; Beauchamp College, English Martyrs Catholic School, Gateway College, King Edward VI Five Ways, Leicester Grammar, Loughborough High School, Regent College, Wyggeston and Queen Elizabeth I College.
+A total of 54 students attended from 11 local colleges and schools including; Ashby School, Beauchamp College, Brooksby Melton College, Brookvale Groby Learning Campus, Hinkley College, Leicester College, Loughborough College, Rawlins Academy, Regent College, Wreake Valley Academy, Wyggeston and Queen Elizabeth I College.

 These students were given a unique chance to meet and work with current medical students and nursing students allowing them to get an insight into applying for courses and the practicalities of being a student on the course.